Supporting job-oriented training at TVET institutions and universities of applied sciences in Ethiopia

 Title: Sustainable Training and Education Programme (STEP)

-Commissioned by: Federal Ministry for Economic Cooperation and Development (BMZ)
+Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Co-funded by: European Union (EU)

 Overall term: 2014 to 2024

 Ethiopia is the second most populous country in Africa and the fastest-growing economy in the region.
 The country is undergoing a dynamic transformation, which involves far-reaching political and economic reforms – including in technical and vocational education and training (TVET) and universities of applied sciences.

 Despite these developments, many young Ethiopians, even well-educated ones, are unemployed.
 One of the reasons for this is that the private sector has so far barely been involved in education and training offers.
 As a result, young graduates, job seekers and the self-employed lack important skills that are highly needed on the labour market.

 Graduates of TVET institutions and universities of applied sciences, job-seekers and the self-employed increasingly find employment.

 The programme expands the availability of employment-oriented educational opportunities.
 Closer cooperation between the education, private and health sectors enables TVET institutions and universities of applied sciences to align their systems with the needs of the private sector to a greater extent.